 Formal SAT or ACT prep itself may span only 3-5 months.
 Plans are best finalized 6 months prior to a target date to provide the most scheduling options.
 Weekly private lessons, regular drill work, and monthly diagnostic tests occur as prescribed by a thoughtfully constructed plan you’d develop with your director.

 Some families will choose to take advantage of this summer to get a jumpstart on test prep or academic enrichment before the busy junior year kicks off.
 But even if prep won’t begin until the fall or winter, we still suggest scheduling an initial strategic planning call with your Compass director toward the end of 10th grade.
-It would be most helpful to have diagnostic results from a practice SAT, ACT, or both by then.
+It would be most helpful to have diagnostic results from a practice SAT (paper and digital/adaptive), ACT, or all three by then.
 With those, we can make appropriate recommendations about test selection, timing, and preparation.

 The advantages of early planning are foresight and flexibility.
 We’ll help you map out likely test dates so that proper preparation and realistic timelines can take shape, factoring in all that contributes to optimal outcomes in the long run.
 We’ll ask about your anticipated coursework, your after-school and weekend schedule, your testing experience, and your overall academic strengths and interests.

-- Does the firm specialize in academic/AP tutoring and SAT/ACT test prep, or is tutoring on a long list of its college-related offerings?
+- Does the firm specialize in test prep and high level (Honors, AP, IB) academic tutoring, or is instructional support on a long list of its college-related offerings?

-- Does the firm publish ongoing research and resources demonstrating its expertise?
+- Is tutoring the firm’s true area of expertise?
+Does the firm publish ongoing research and resources demonstrating expertise?

-- Is the firm equipped to handle all of your tutoring needs (SAT, ACT, AP Exams, Study Skills) with well-matched subject-matter experts?
+- Is the firm equipped to handle all of your individualized learning needs (SAT, ACT, AP Exams, Academics, Study Skills and Organizational Coaching, Writing) with subject-matter experts?
 Does it have strong curricula and sufficient study materials?

 - What is the firm’s history with college admission testing and preparation?
 Who provides leadership?